Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective, both inside an organization and in the overall job market.
+Lack of personal growth makes employees ineffective and uninspiring, both within the company and in the overall job market.

-- Transferable Skills Set Development: Investing time in developing capabilities demanded by other connected fields.
+- Transferable Skills Set Development: investing time into developing skills needed by other related fields.

 Negativity

 Negativity isn’t a part of any work environment.
-It can make people feel uncomfortable and makes communication difficult and limiting potential for growth.
-In addition, it can cause problems with supervisors and peers, which can potentially lead to delays in professional development.
+It causes people to feel uncomfortable and makes communication difficult and limiting growth opportunities.
+Along with causing problems with peers and supervisors which could result in professional stalling.

 Tips on Refocusing Negativity:

-- Seek out help where possible Get a mentor’s advice or ask your colleagues for guidance.
+- Ask for help whenever possible Get a mentor’s guidance or colleagues for business assistance.

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to mistakes, burnout, and internal resentment.
-While it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and the expected outcomes.
+In most cases, overcommitting leads to burnout, errors, and internal frustration.
+While it’s vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and expected results.

 Reduce Stress by: